Lightwings0331/dkumoves.com/README.md

 # dkumoves.com
 This is a test-version of DKU Moves, a campus exercise avtivity.
+You can upload your exercise record and see your total points and rank here.
+Also, we provide list of gists you can redeem with points.

 Please test with a mobile device.
 WeChat browser is encouraged.